Saharejazkhan/Saharejazkhan/README.md

 A passionate Data Analyst || Business Intelligence Analyst || Data Visualization Analyst || Data Storyteller

 🔭 I’m currently working on: Data Analysis & Artificial Intelligence.

 🌱 I’m currently learning: More about AI.

 👯 I’m looking to collaborate on: Anything based on Data.

-💬 Ask me about: Collaboration, Tech Support
+💬 Ask me about: Collaboration, Tech Support.

 📫 How to reach me: lifewithsahar@gmail.com

 ⚡ Fun fact: I'm always eager to explore, travel and learn something new!

 ## 🌐 Socials: